manualbashing/manualbashing.github.io/content/en/about/index.md

 ![](/static/profile.png)

-Hi!
-My name is Manuel.

-I currently work as an Application Developer and DevOps Engineer at [abtis GmbH](https://abtis.de) in Pforzheim, Germany.
+Hi there, I'm Manuel.
+I currently work as an Application Developer, Cloud Solution Architect and DevOps Engineer at [abtis GmbH](https://abtis.de) in Pforzheim, Germany.

-This blog is (mostly) dedicated to technical topics topics that I deal with professionally, like:

-- PowerShell
-- Infrastructure as Code
-- Microsoft Azure
-- Kubernetes

-If you like what I am doing here, follow me on [twitter](https://twitter.com/manualbashing) and let me know!
+This blog is my irregularly updated public notebook of bits and pieces of knowledge that I find interesting or useful in the work that I do.

+You can find me also on [Twitter](https://twitter.com/manualbashing).